Keith MacLellan: Politics

 In 1979, MacLellan requested a leave of absence from the Department of External Affairs in order to run for Parliament and contribute to the federalist cause during the 1980 Quebec Referendum.
 When his request was denied, he resigned.

 He returned to his hometown of Montreal to stand as the Progressive Conservative candidate for the riding of Lasalle in the 1979 federal election.
 MacLellan was defeated by Liberal incumbent John Campbell by a wide margin, receiving only 9.59% of the vote.

 He subsequently rejoined the Department of External Affairs, where he was posted as Ambassador first to Jordan and then to Syria.
 MacLellan formally retired from the department in 1985.

 In 1988, he ran for parliament once again in Saint-Henri—Westmount, however he was not successful.
 MacLellan received 39.29% of the vote, losing narrowly to Liberal candidate David Berger, who received 41.61%.

 Despite not being elected to parliament, MacLellan continued to be involved in politics, devoting his later years to Canadian-Quebecois unity and the Scottish Clan MacLellan history.
 He was first elected as President of the St. Andrew's Society of Montreal, and later President of the St Andrew's Society of Ottawa.
 He also stood as the director of Clan MacLellan of America, and a convenor of the Franco-Scottish Society of Québec.

+Death

+He passed away on 29 September 1998.
+He was survived by his four children, Dr. Keith MacLellan, Dr. Anne-Marie MacLellan, Janet MacLellan, and Andrew MacLellan.